Below are answers to commonly asked questions regarding General Bursary assessment procedures and decisions.

 11. I didn't apply for a General Bursary in the Fall and now I find myself short on resources.
 Is it too late to apply?

 The Student Awards Office will continue to accept General Bursary applications for the current academic year past the October 31 deadline and into the Winter term.
-The application will remain available on the Student Awards website until mid February.
-To access the application, please visit the Applying section of the website.
+The application will remain available through your SOLUS Student Center ("Queen's General Bursary Application") until mid February.
+For further information on the application process, please visit the Applying section of the website.
 If the application is no longer available please contact the Student Awards Office.

 12. Why is SOLUS repeatedly asking me for my Social Insurance Number?

 The University is required according to Canada Revenue Agency regulations to issue T4A slips for all scholarships, bursaries and awards disbursed to students in a given calendar year.
 If you have received a bursary and have not provided the University with your SIN, SOLUS will continue to prompt you for the information.
 For more information regarding this please visit the Income Taxes (T4A) section of the website.